Skip to Content

 What Are the Workplace Harassment & Discrimination Laws in New York?

 In New York, workplace discrimination and harassment violations are governed by various local, state, and federal laws.
+New York employers must pay attention to the following important local and state laws that prohibit workplace harassment and discrimination:

 Federal Laws Governing Workplace Discrimination